noamross/jekyll-site/collaborating with R.md

 tool, though it doesn't have R-specific options yet.
 Yihui Xie, the creator of `knitr` has created an [interactive notebook](http://glimmer.rstudio.com/yihui/knitr/) based on Shiny and `knitr` which runs your knitr/R code on the web, but it is just a proof-of-concept.
+Look out for new developments!

 [Engaging with R Communities Online](#TOC)
 ==========================================